eigenhombre/i3d3/README.md

 #### DONE

 - Minimal visual noise
-- Make histograms / bar graphs based on provided array of bin heights
+- Histogram / bar graphs based on provided array of bin heights
     - Display X and Y axes
     - Show X and Y axis labels
     - Single or multiple plots per page, of various sizes
     - Draw horizontal, vertical and other lines on top of plot
     - Add rectangular regions on top of plot
     - Add text to plot in either data or display units
+- Scatter plots
+    - Multiple data sets per page in different colors

 #### Not done

+- Line plots
+- Histograms and scatter plots on same diagram
 - Show (x,y) plot coordinates of mouse
-- Support line plots, scatter plots
 - Show gaps in data
 - Error bars
 - Zooming - in JavaScript with available points